htramu/htk.github.io/about.md

                 I am a hobbyist game designer aiming for a professional game design job.
-                I love working as a systems designer and gameplay mechanics designer, but as an indie gamedev, I am exposed to level design, coding, writing, UI design, and art.
+                I love working as a systems designer and gameplay mechanics designer, but as an indie gamedev, I am exposed to level design, coding, writing, UI design, sound and music design and art.
             </p>
-			<p>On this portfolio site, you can find the game design work I've done so far, my professional resume, blog about my game design ramblings and some other stuff too.
+			<p>On this portfolio site, you can find the game design work I've done so far, my professional resume,a blog about my game design ramblings and some other stuff too.
 			</p>
         </td>
     </tr>